bnb-chain/greenfield-storage-provider/deployment/k8s/docs/k8s/aws/README.md

 1. Make sure cloud resources have been set up following /docs/cloud/aws.
 2. Copy this folder into your workspace.
 3. Make sure you have `kustomize` installed (a component of kubectl).
-4. Replace the values in kustomization.yaml and config.toml.
+4. Replace the values in `kustomization.yaml` and `config.toml`.
-5. For the above steps, you will need to create the keys.
+5. You will need to create the keys.
 Please see [runbook](https://docs.bnbchain.org/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node) here.
 6. Set up secret called `default`:

    1. Reference `secret.env`